pnp/powerapps-designtoolkit/README.md

 - Curated high-quality component-libraries providing you with a complete set of UI elements ready to be used in your own canvas apps
 - Guidance on good design practices to advance your own development skills
-- Inspiration on different UI systems and show the *art of possible*
+- Inspiration on different UI systems and show the *Art of possible*

 ## Why does it matter?